-A data acquisition system (DAS) collects raw data from sensors, aggregates, and stores it before transferring to an IoT gateway.
+A data acquisition system (DAS) collects raw data from sensors, aggregates, and stores it before transferring it to an IoT gateway.
 The biggest challenge here lies in providing support for multiple connectivity sensor protocols (because all things are different types of devices) and developing a DAS system that will be hardware and OS-agnostic.

 An IoT gateway is an intermediary between connected devices and the cloud.
-It is a device or platform that gets the data from DAS, compresses it, and passes to the cloud.
+It is a device or platform that gets the data from DAS, compresses it, and passes it to the cloud.
 IoT gateway and DAS are necessary for several issues:

 - ensure the security of the data travel between the devices and the cloud